-It’s the 69th Notting Hill Carnival this weekend and the streets of Kensington and Chelsea will be full of Soca music, steel pan bands, sizzling Caribbean food stalls and an array of dazzling costumes and parade floats.
+Every August Bank Holiday weekend sees the streets of Kensington and Chelsea filled with Soca music, steel pan bands, sizzling Caribbean food stalls and an array of dazzling costumes and parade floats.

 1. The Rum Kitchen, 6-8 All Saints Road, Notting Hill

 Previously the Mangrove Restaurant, The Rum Kitchen was opened in 1968 by Frank Crichlow, a Trinidadian community activist and civil rights campaigner.
 It became a meeting spot for artists, campaigners and intellectuals within the black community, including Jimi Hendrix, C.L.R James, Nina Simone and Bob Marley.
 It played a significant role in drawing attention to racial tensions within the community in the 60s.
 The restaurant was frequently raided by police, who claimed that they were carried out on the basis of drug possession – although no drugs were ever found.
 This led to a protest march in 1970 demanding “hands off the Mangrove”.